 - 21.1 BHA recognises that a mutual exchange can help solve a housing need or choice especially in areas of high demand.
-We will continue to promote Mutual Exchange via Homeswapper software where our tenants are able to register for free. - 21.2 Tenants can contact us to inform us that they wish to exchange and we will not refuse this unless there is a reasonable reason to do so.
-Reasonable reasons can include but is not limited to: - Rent arrears or tenancy related debt of over one twelfth of annual rental and where an agreement is not in place - Anti-social Behaviour - The move would lead to overcrowding or underoccupancy - The property was designed or adapted for certain needs and there is no one within the household that requires the features - The property is designated to persons of a certain age and no one in the household meets this criteria - The property and/or garden is in poor condition
+We will continue to promote Mutual Exchange. - 21.2 Customers can contact us to inform us that they wish to exchange, and we will not refuse this unless there is a reasonable reason to do so.
+Reasonable reasons can include but is not limited to:

+- Rent arrears or tenancy related debt of over one twelfth of annual rental and where an agreement is not in place - Anti-social Behaviour - The move would lead to overcrowding or underoccupancy - The property was designed or adapted for certain needs and there is no one within the household that requires the features - The property is designated to persons of a certain age and no one in the household meets this criteria - The property and/or garden is in poor condition